EutechCybernetic/lucy-pro-documentation/dynamicui.md

 You can edit them from this screen by clicking the image:: images/pencil.png icon at the top right corner of each attribute.

 Only attributes you have chosen to show will be displayed here.
-See [configdynuis](configdynuis) for more information on how to configure what is shown.
+See [Configuring Dynamic User Interfaces](dynamicuis.rst#configdynuis) for more information on how to configure what is shown.

 {% hint style="info" %}

-    If you wish to see all attributes of the model (for testing or diagnostic purposes) beyond what you have configured to be shown, you can always go to: code/http://<ivivacloudurl>/Apps/Lucy/inspectinstance?key=<instancekey>
+    If you wish to see all attributes of the model (for testing or diagnostic purposes) beyond what you have configured to be shown, you can always go to: `http://<ivivacloudurl>/Apps/Lucy/inspectinstance?key=<instancekey>`

 {% endhint %}